Rivalry revenue grows 640% in 2021

 “I’m also pleased to say we have continued that pacing into 2022, with our Q1 betting handle delivering 62% sequential growth over Q4, and up 273% year-over-year,” he said.

 In Q1, betting handle reached a new record of $40.2m, up 273% year-on-year.

 At the start of Q2 of 2022, meanwhile, Rivalry launched its operations in Ontario when the market launched, as one of the initial operators to receive a licence.

-“Our focus in 2022 is growth across product, new geographies, and an expansion of Rivalry’s creative universe to capitalize on what we believe is a generational opportunity to become the leader in betting and entertainment for the next generation.
-Through financially disciplined management, and executing on our targeted operational goals, we believe our positive unit economics will improve, and a path to profitability will become clear,” Salz said.
+“Our focus in 2022 is growth across product, new geographies and an expansion of Rivalry’s creative universe to capitalise on what we believe is a generational opportunity to become the leader in betting and entertainment for the next generation.
+Through financially disciplined management, and executing on our targeted operational goals, we believe our positive unit economics will improve and a path to profitability will become clear,” Salz said.